rnwi241/LIS624SysLib2026/README.md

 # LIS624-201 Systems Librarianship
 Tools for understanding systems librarianship.
-This repository will be used to document my educational uderstanding of how technologies impact information ecosystems.
+This repository will be used to document my educational understanding of how technologies impact information ecosystems.
 ___
 ## 2026-02-05 - Module 2.4 Documenting with Git, GitHub, and Markdown for Docs
 Goal: Understand Text Editor using Microsoft Edit, create a GitHub account, establish GitHub repository, Git Configuraiton completion, generate SSH keys, perform clone, edit, and push functions to GitHub via VM.
 Post reflection to discussion board.